Active Transport Examples In Human Body

 The Sodium-Potassium Pump: Your Body's Electrical Foundation

 The sodium-potassium ATPase stands as perhaps the most important active transport example in the human body.
-Practically speaking, this remarkable protein complex, found in virtually every animal cell, maintains the characteristic balance of sodium and potassium ions across cell membranes—high potassium inside, high sodium outside.
+This remarkable protein complex, found in virtually every animal cell, maintains the characteristic balance of sodium and potassium ions across cell membranes—high potassium inside, high sodium outside.
 For every cycle of operation, the pump transports three sodium ions out of the cell while simultaneously bringing two potassium ions in, consuming one ATP molecule in the process.

 Calcium Pumps: Controlling the Contraction-Communication Link